ShreyasGowda2004/chatbot/notes2.md

 - Grapes grow in clusters and can be made into raisins.

 ## Short Story
-In an orchard, a green apple dreamed of being as sweet as its red friends.
+In an orchard, a green apple dreamed of being as sweet as its purple friends.
 But one day, a child picked it and said, "This is the crunchiest apple ever!"
 The apple realized everyone has something special.

 ## Code Example
 ```javascript